-- As an NEIU student, regardless of your immigration status, you can reach out to our Confidential Advisor for emergency and ongoing support related to sexual misconduct, sexual harassment, stalking, dating violence, and domestic violence.
-The Confidential Advisor is not required to notify the Title IX Coordinator or NEIU of any sexual misconduct reports.
+Both undocumented and international students are entitled to Title IX protections that prohibit sexual violence regardless of immigration status.
+The University’s Sexual Harassment Policy applies to all students at NEIU.
+Undocumented and international students are encouraged to reach out to the University’s Confidential Advisor for emergency and ongoing support related to sexual violence.
+The Confidential Advisor is not required to notify the Title IX Coordinator or NEIU of any sexual violence reports.

 NEIU’s Confidential Advisor